 The drive chain is the mechanism that connects your footboard to your beater.

 Chains are heavier, so they’ll have a heavier feel when playing.
-They transfer more energy due to their weight, so they will typically be best for someone who wants a more powerful sound.
+Because they transfer more energy, they are typically best for someone who wants a more powerful sound.

 A belt, or strap, is a common alternative to a chain.

-Straps are quieter, and they don’t rust or stretch.
-With cutting-edge materials, the problems of stretching and breaking (such as old leather) have been addressed.
+Straps are quieter and don’t rust or stretch.
+Cutting-edge materials have addressed the problems of stretching and breaking (such as old leather).
 Strap pedals play lighter and tend to have a “quicker” feel.

 A single chain pedal is an excellent compromise between a lighter, more responsive strap and a heavier-driving double chain.